asyncapi/training/VIDEO_2_SCRIPT.md

 ## Layered or N-tier

-N-tier architecture is a client-server architecture concept in software engineering in which data presentation, processing and management functions are separated both logically and physically.
+N-tier architecture is a client-server architecture concept in which data presentation, processing, and management functions are separated both logically and physically.

 Each of these functions runs on a separate machine or in separate clusters, so that each can provide services at its maximum capacity, since resources are not shared.
 This separation makes it easier to manage each of them in different layers, since work on one of them does not affect the others, isolating any problems that may arise.

 N-Tiers architectures have at least 3 separate logical levels.
 Each layer has a specific functionality for which it is responsible and is located on different physical servers.
 A layer is deployed in a tier if more than one service or application is dependent on the functionality exposed by the layer.
 N-tier architecture is also known as multi-tier architecture.